Phoenix Dan Cong Oolong Red Leaf Chi Ye

 Phoenix Single Grove, or Dancong in Chinese is one of the four best Oolong teas in China.
 This tea is from the Phoenix mountain area of Chao Zhou city, Guang Dong province.
-Chi Ye has become one of the most popular Phoenix Dancong oolong teas in the last a couples of years.
-Chi Ye only grows in the altitude of 800 meters, with rich soil, in a natural pristine environment, makes this tea an excellent choice for health conscience tea drinkers.
+Chi Ye has become one of the most popular Phoenix Dancong oolong teas in the last a couple of years.
+Chi Ye only grows at an altitude of 800 meters, in the rich soil of a natural pristine environment, making this tea an excellent choice for health conscious tea lovers.

-Chi Ye literally means “red leaf”, a new varietal cultivated from Bai Ye (white leaf) from the Phoenix Mountain high altitude core producing region.
-This varietal has a brownish green leaf and the dry leaf is not as dark as other types of Dancong, thus the locals call it red leaf.
+Chi Ye literally means “red leaf”, a new varietal cultivated from Bai Ye (white leaf) from the high altitude, core-producing area of Phoenix Mountain.
+This varietal has a brownish green leaf and the dry leaf is not as dark as other types of Dancong, thus the locals call it "red leaf".
 This tea has a slightly smoky taste, along with a hint of baked plum and cherry, and a brown sugar sweetness.
 It is smooth, full-bodied, and well-balanced, with a mellow and aromatic finish that lingers in your mouth and nose.

 Origin: Phoenix Mountain, Caozhou city, Guang Dong province, China

 Caffeine Level: Medium